 Solid pieces of agarwood are used for décor, appreciated as natural art, feng shui, lucky charm, in Vietnam, Japan, China, Korea and Taiwan.
-Agarwood are turned to wooden sculptures such as Buddha, God of War Guan Yu, bracelets, and mediation necklaces
+Agarwood is turned to wooden sculptures such as Buddha, God of War Guan Yu, bracelets, and meditation necklaces

 Agarwood decor: Flying Eagle, is believed to promote fortune and wealth for business man

 Agarwood tea leaves have been used for treating insomnia effectively.
 Terpenoids found in its leaves with sedative and anxiolytic effects found in our agarwood leaves would relax your body and calm your mind (Mamoru Kakino, Gifu Pharmaceutical University.
 Unlike any so called "skinny tea" or "fat loss" tea by mixing herbs together without any scientific claim, our agarwood tea leaves contain only agarwood leaves with no other herb and scientifically proven that it would deliver the below benefit:

 1) Constipation relief: Laxative effect from ethanol extract of agarwood leaves (EEA) and Genkwanin Glycosides (C27H30O14) .
 Unlike many so called "slim tea", where diarrhoea is a big concern, the agarwood leaves' properties do not trigger this bowel movement (i.e without inducing diarrhoea) (Mamoru Kakino, Gifu Pharmaceutical University).